-- Varsity Sports: Appalachian is a SoCon member (southern conference), and participates in a number of sports (you may have heard of our football team's "David versus Goliath" win over the University of Michigan a couple of years ago).
-Students are eligible to attend most athletic home game events at no charge.
+- Varsity Sports: Appalachian is a member of the Sun Belt Conference and participates in a number of sports.
+Students are eligible to attend many athletic home game events at no charge.
 Go Apps!

 - Writing Center: Help with writing assignments, small or large, can be found in the writing center in the library.
 The staff - grad students and professionals in rhetoric and composition - work with writers in any stage of the writing process.

-- IT / Computer Support: The Computer Support Center supports faculty, staff and student computers.
+- IT Support Services: The Computer Support Center supports faculty, staff and student computers.
 The staff works very hard to assist in finding the answers to hardware and software issues.
 Don't have a computer?
 Check out the Computer Store, located in the ASU Bookstore.
 The educational discounts are available to all students.

 - Counseling Center: Services available within the Counseling Center include individual counseling, group therapy, and couples and family counseling.
 Enrolled students can meet with a counselor to determine the most appropriate course of treatment at no charge.

-- Disability Services: The Office of Disability Services (ODS) assists eligible students and employees who have documented disabilities by determining and coordinating reasonable academic and/or workplace accommodations.
+- Disability Services: The Office of Disability Resources (ODR) assists eligible students and employees who have documented disabilities by determining and coordinating reasonable academic and/or workplace accommodations.
 If you want to pursue accommodations for your classes, you need to work through this office (Dougherty Building between the old and new library).

-- Student Legal Clinic: The Legal Clinic (second floor student union in the student conduct office) provides free, confidential legal advice regarding landlord-tenant issues, disputes over debts, family law, traffic tickets, and a range of other legal problems.
+- Division of Student Affairs: The Division of Student Affairs includes a variety of helpful services, including the Student Legal Clinic (second floor student union in the student conduct office) that provides free, confidential legal advice regarding landlord-tenant issues, disputes over debts, family law, traffic tickets, and a range of other legal problems.